-The Cullinan Diamond, left, was discovered in South Africa in 1905, and was an enormous 3,106 carats, weighing 1.3 pounds.
+The Cullinan Diamond, above, was discovered in South Africa in 1905, and was an enormous 3,106 carats, weighing 1.3 pounds.
 What do you do with a stone that size?
 Well, back in those days, the answer was that you give it to the King, of course!
 In this case, Edward VII, for his 66th Birthday.
 Once cut, the largest stone was called the Star of Africa, and set in the top of the Sceptre, with the second largest subsidiary stone set into the Imperial State Crown.

 These days, large diamonds tend to be the preserve of wealthy individuals and celebrities, rather than heads of state.
 A Russian oligarch Aleksey Shapovalov, presented his fiancée Ksenia Tsaritsina with an engagement ring containing a 70 carat diamond (right), worth an estimated £7m, and then went on to have what is being reported as the most expensive wedding ever, in 2017.
 This may not be strictly accurate, given that wedding ceremonies in other cultures and times often ran to many days of celebrations and hundreds of guests, but he’s certainly making a big splash!